Skip to content

 Press expertise

-Gabriele is an experienced broadcaster for Swiss public radio RSI.
-In 2021 and 2022 he produced and hosted the weekly feature Mercator, which is about lesser known people, facts, and places (42 episodes).
+Gabriele is an experienced radio broadcaster.
+He has written and produced programmes for Swiss public radio network RSI.
+In 2025 he did a documentary about the carbonara sauce; in 2024 he covered the Irish elections for RSI Rete Due's Laser and he also contributed to a live programme about the myths of Italian as a musical language.
+In 2021 and 2022, he produced and hosted the weekly feature Mercator, which is about lesser known people, facts, and places (42 episodes).

 In 2019 and 2020 he produced and hosted the weekly feature Curiosità British, which is about British cultural peculiarities (76 episodes).